VishwanathPented/ShadowTalk/DEPLOYMENT.md

-# 🚀 Deployment Guide
+# ShadowTalk Deployment Guide

-This guide explains how to deploy the Anonymous Social Platform.
+This guide explains how to deploy the ShadowTalk.

 ## 1. Backend Deployment (Render / Railway)